 Purpose of the Guidance

-Its purpose is to help and guide governing bodies to fulfil their responsibilities, including statutory responsibilities, top preserve and develop the Catholic character of the school in relation to the appointment of staff.
+Its purpose is to help and guide governing boards to fulfil their responsibilities, including statutory responsibilities, top preserve and develop the Catholic character of the school in relation to the appointment of staff.

-The Governing bodies are the employers of the staff, to whom they should give clear guidelines about the Catholic character of education and life in their school.
+The Governing boards are the employers of the staff, to whom they should give clear guidelines about the Catholic character of education and life in their school.

-As employers the governing body must ensure that the appropriate contract of employment and associated documentation, as published by the Catholic Education Service (CES), is issued.
+As employers the governing board must ensure that the appropriate contract of employment and associated documentation, as published by the Catholic Education Service (CES), is issued.
 It is because the contracts reflect the Archbishops’ requirements that the Catholic character of school is preserved and developed that the Archbishops expect all schools to use CES model contracts of employment for their staff.
 The CES model contracts ensure, in the context of the role within the school which the employee is employed to perform, the preservation, maintenance and development of the Catholic character of the school.

 Appointment of Teachers in Catholic Schools

 The preservation and development of the quality and distinctive nature of Catholic schools depends upon the faith, practice and commitment of the teachers in the schools, working with their governing body.
 The Catholic Church understands the vocation of a teacher as a form of ministry within the Church.
 All teachers in Catholic schools are employed to participate in the Church’s teaching office, exercising this ministry in accordance with the Church’s teachings.
 This requires teachers to be witnesses in word and deed to the Divine Teacher, Jesus Christ.
 To find Catholic teachers who combine personal conviction and practice of the faith with the required professional qualifications and experience, especially in specialist subjects, is always a high priority.
 The recognition of the role that Catholic teachers play stands alongside the value we place on teachers of other Christian denominations, other fairs and other teachers who contribute to and support the Catholic ethos in our schools.
 We recognise the great contribution they make in helping to ensure that our pupils are equipped to communicate with and participate in contemporary society. ?
+Could this not go at the top of the document and applicable to all posts.?

 Governing bodies, as the employers of staff, have a duty to ensure that the Catholic character of the school is maintained and developed.
 The Archbishops expect that governing bodies will employ Catholic teachers who combine personal; conviction and practice of the faith with the require professional qualifications and experience, in order to ensure this.